 - The Equalists, specifically the Lieutenant, to Amon.
 Amon preached equality and removed the Bending of people to achieve it.
 Amon was revealed to be a Waterbender, and that shook the support from his cause.
 When the lieutenant finds out, he smashes his equalist mask, and attacks Amon, calling him a traitor, and screaming that they all had trusted him.

-- In the Book 2 premiere, Korra hasn't had a good opinion of her father Tonraq since she learned he was one of the people behind the compound (Tenzin had a hand in that too) along with his exile from the Northern Water Tribe, and the fact he is treating her like a child.
+- In the Book 2 premiere, Korra hasn't had a good opinion of her father Tonraq since she learned he was one of the people behind the compound she was stuck in most of her life (Tenzin had a hand in that too) along with his exile from the Northern Water Tribe, and the fact he is treating her like a child.
 But later on, Korra swears off loyalty to Unalaq once it's revealed he not only fixed her father's trial to send Tonraq to prison and also to appear "merciful", but also caused Tonraq to be banished so that he could become chief of the Northern Water Tribe.
 After that, she reconciles with him and Tenzin, though realistically she still wants answers regarding her own upbringing for him to fully regain her trust.

 - In Avengers, Assemble!, Spider-Man suffers this towards Captain America when the latter quits and forms his own team after Ultron made fools of everyone.